ontruster74/mod3-final-project-be/README.md

 # Tea Subscription Admin Portal

 This project consists of two parts: a **Rails API** backend and a **React** frontend.
-It allow a hypothetical admin user to manage the status of a number of tea box subscriptions, and view each subscription's associated customers and teas.
+It allows a hypothetical admin user to manage the status of a number of tea box subscriptions, and view each subscription's associated customers and teas.

 ---